AstaClover/cadex/README.md

-# cadex Masternode Setup Guide (Ubuntu 16.04)
+# rtak Masternode Setup Guide (Ubuntu 16.04)
-This guide will assist you in setting up a cadex Masternode on a Linux Server running Ubuntu 16.04.
+This guide will assist you in setting up a rtak Masternode on a Linux Server running Ubuntu 16.04.
 (Use at your own risk)

-If you require further assistance contact the support team @ [Discord](https://discord.gg/pcYx7Ft)
+If you require further assistance contact the support team @ [Discord]()
 ***
 ## Requirements
-1) **100,000 cadex coins.**
+1) **1,000 rtak coins.**
 2) **A Vultr VPS running Linux Ubuntu 16.04.**
 3) **A Windows local wallet.**
 4) **An SSH client such as [Bitvise](https://dl.bitvise.com/BvSshClient-Inst.exe)**